dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 * `-symd`, `-syme`, and `-symq` constrain rates to be equal between areas.
 In a skyline model, rates are identical between areas but are allowed to differ among the time-strata defined with `-qtimes`

 * `-constr` forces certain rates to be constant across time-strata while others are still allowed to vary over time.
-Indices define which rates should be constrained to be constant.
-1 constrains the dispersal rate from area A to B, 2 dispersal B to A, 3 extinction in A, 4 extinction in B, 5 sampling in A, and 6 sampling in B.
+Indices define which rates should be constrained to be constant. `-constr 1` constrains the dispersal rate from area A to B, 2 dispersal B to A, 3 extinction in A, 4 extinction in B, 5 sampling in A, and 6 sampling in B. Several constraints can be combined e.g. `-constr 3 5 `.

 ### Covariate dependent dispersal and extinction models

 PyRateDES2.py includes an upgraded version of the original DES model which allows more flexibility in time-variable dispersal and extinction models.
 You can use a time variable predictor (e.g. sea level or temperature) and model dispersal and/or extinction as a function of the predictor.
 The predictors should be tab-separated text files located in a seperate directory.
 You can use the same or different predictors for dispersal and extinction.
 For instance you can test sea level as a predictor of dispersal and a climate proxy as a predictor for extinction.
 Several covariates could influence dispersal and/or extinction rates and should be located in the same directory.
+The arguments `-TdD`and `-TdE` should be omitted when covariate effects are inferred.

 `python ./PyRateDES2.py d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -varD .../example_files/DES_examples/Carnivora/covariate_dispersal -varE .../example_files/DES_examples/Carnivora/covariate_extinction`

 Covariate dependent models can be combined with `-qtimes` to allow sampling rates to vary over time and `-mG` to model heterogeneity in sampling acroos taxa.

-Moreover, several constraints on the covariate effect are possible.
+Moreover, several constraints on the covariate effect are possible:

-* `-symCovD` and `-symCovE` constrain the covariate effect on dispersal and extinction rates to be symmetric for both areas.
+* `-symCovD` and `-symCovE` constrain the covariate effect on dispersal and extinction rates to be symmetric for both areas via indices.
+E.g. `-symCovD 1` constrains the first covariate to have a symmetric effect on both dispersal rates while `-symCovD 2` applies to the second dispersal covariate.

 * `-constrCovD_0` and `-constrCovE_0` set the covariate effect on dispersal or extinction to zero (i.e. no such effect of the covariate) via indices.
 E.g. `-constrCovD_0 1 4` removes through index 1 the effect of the first covariate on the dispersal rate from area A to B and through index 4 the covariate effect on dispersal from B to A.

 ### Diversity dependent dispersal and extinction models

+Dispersal rate into an area could decline with the increase in diversity of the respective area and extinction rate may increase with the area's diversity.
+PyRateDES2.py allows to quantify and test these effects with the arguments `-DivdD`for diversity-dependent dispersal and `-DivdE`for diversity-dependent extinction.

+`python ./PyRateDES2.py d .../example_files/DES_examples/Carnivora/Carnivora_1.txt -DivdD -DivdE`

+A different effect of diversity on extinction is that immigrating taxa drive resident taxa to extinction (e.g. invasion).
+This effect can be included in the DES model with the argument `-DdE`.
+Diversity dependent models can be combined with `-qtimes` and `-mG`.

+Constraints are possible:

+* `-symDivdD` and `-symDivdE` constrain the diversity effect on dispersal and extinction rates to be symmetric for both areas.

+* `-constrDivdD_0` and `-constrDivdE_0` set the diversity effect on dispersal or extinction to zero through indices.
+E.g. `-constrDivdD_0 2` removes the effect for dispersal from area B to A and `-constrDivdE_0 1` specifies diversity-independent extinction in area A.